xingyan-fml/DLConditionalVolatility/README.md

 This repository contains the code used for the paper "Deep Learning of Conditional Volatility and Negative Risk-Return Relation" by Wenxuan Ma and Xing Yan (2024).
 Please cite this paper if you are using the code:

 Ma, Wenxuan and Yan, Xing, Deep Learning of Conditional Volatility and Negative Risk-Return Relation (September 14, 2024).
-Available at SSRN: https://ssrn.com/abstract=4956075

 Data Source and Preparation